msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

 ## Running workflows based on a cron trigger

+GitHub Actions can trigger the execution of a workflow in response to a large list of events as given [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows), one of them being a cron schedule.
+Let's see how we can use the schedule feature to automate repetetive tasks.

-For [Android Password Store](https://msfjarvis.dev/aps), we maintain a list of known [public suffixes](https://publicsuffix.org/) to be able to do efficient detection of the 'base' domain of the website we're autofilling into.
+For [Android Password Store](https://msfjarvis.dev/aps), we maintain a list of known [public suffixes](https://publicsuffix.org/) to be able efficiently detect the 'base' domain of the website we're autofilling into.
 This list changes frequently, and we typically sync our repository with the latest copy on a weekly basis.
-Actions enables us to do this automatically, like this:
+Actions enables us to do this automatically:

 ```yaml
 name: Update Publix Suffix List data